* Investors hope for U.S., China trade negotiations

 "Oil prices are profiting from the general brightening of sentiment on the markets as signs emerge that the trade dispute is easing between the U.S. and China," analysts at Commerzbank said in a note.

-The cuts run until the end of the year but leading OPEC member Saudi Arabia has said they could be extended in one form or another into 2019.
+Saudi Arabia has said they could be extended in some form into 2019.

-(Additional reporting by Osamu Tsukimori in Tokyo, editing by David Evans)
+(Additional reporting by Ahmad Ghaddar in London, Osamu Tsukimori in Tokyo; Editing by Bernadette Baum and David Gregorio)